Some Assembly Required (Buffy the Vampire Slayer)

 "Some Assembly Required" is episode two of season two of Buffy the Vampire Slayer.
 The episode aired on The WB on September 22, 1997.
 It was written by staff writer Ty King and directed by Bruce Seth Green.
+The narrative follows the Scooby Gang as they find body parts all over Sunnydale High School.
+They follow the trail of the clues to find something more gruesome.
+Meanwhile, Buffy confronts Angel about their relationship, Willow admits that she loves Xander to Buffy and Ms. Calendar and Giles' romance begins to blossom, as she asks him on a date.
+There's only one problem: their date is interrupted by schoolmate Eric and his sinister plans.